Boundedness of hyperbolic varieties: Proof of and corollaries

 will hold. \end{proof}

-\begin{remark} We note that \autoref{lemma:distancedecreasing} holds more generally for any constant $K$-analytic space $Y_K$ and for certain analytic morphisms $f\colon Y_K\to X_K$.
-Indeed, it holds for any non-constant, non-dominant or non-constant, generically one-to-one morphism $f$.
-In the setting where $Y_K$ is a curve, these conditions are automatically satisfied, and since we are interested in studying analytic morphisms $C_K\to X_K$, this setting will suffice for our purposes. \end{remark}
+\begin{remark} We note that \autoref{lemma:distancedecreasing} holds more generally for any constant $K$-analytic variety $Y_K^{\an}$ and for any $k$-analytic morphisms $f\colon Y_K^{\an}\to X_K^{\an}$.
+The only difference in the proof is a keeping track of all of the proper constant $K$-analytic subvarieties of $Y_K^{\an}$.
+In the setting where $Y_K^{\an}$ is a curve, so there are no proper subvarieties of $Y_K^{\an}$, and since we are interested in studying $k$-analytic morphisms analytifications of constant $K$-analytic curves to $X_K^{\an}$, this setting will suffice for our purposes. \end{remark}

-\begin{lemma} Let $X/k$ be a projective variety.
-The $K$-analytic space $X_K^{\an}$ is (locally) compact and separable. \end{lemma}